 Ore-Ida is a Kraft brand and recommends you check the ingredients statement on the back of each package.

 The company says on its website, “Please note our products are produced and labeled in compliance with the FDA.
 When labeling products, we consider – and label for – all possible sources of the 8 major allergens recognized by the FDA.
-These are eggs, fish, crustacean, shellfish, milk, peanuts, soy, tree nuts and wheat.
+These are eggs, fish, crustaceans, shellfish, milk, peanuts, soy, tree nuts, and wheat.

-Many grocery stores, including Kroger, Safeway/Albertsons, Sprouts, Trader Joe’s and Aldi, make their own privately labeled frozen French fries.
-I do not have information on each store-brand frozen French fries, but as you know, the best and most accurate information will always be directly on the package.
+Many grocery stores make their own privately-labeled frozen French fries, including Kroger, Safeway/Albertsons, Sprouts, Trader Joe’s, and Aldi.
+I don’t have information on each brand, but the best and most accurate information will always be on the package.

-To learn how to decode product labels for hidden gluten, and understand the FDA’s gluten-free labeling laws, please read my comprehensive article titled, Learn How to Decode Food Labels.
+To learn how to decode product labels for hidden gluten and understand the FDA’s gluten-free labeling laws, please read my comprehensive article, What Gluten-Free Labeling Laws and Certifications Really Mean.

 Articles You May Enjoy